coxner/dataStructures/README.md

 ### Queues

 Queues are an ordered data structure that follow the model of First in first out.
 Think concept that the first person to enter a line is the first one to get served.
 In a queue only the front and back nodes can be accessed.
+Code can be viewed [here](https://github.com/coxner/dataStructures/blob/master/Queue%20Shell/queue.py)

 The underlying data structure of a queue is a linked list.